brodeau/aerobulk/README.md

 The focus in AeroBulk is readability, efficiency, and portability towards either modern GCMs (Fortran 90, set of modules and a library).

-# **> Giving AeroBulk a first go in interactive "toy mode"**
+# **> Giving AeroBulk a first try in interactive "toy mode"**

-Unsure ```bin/test_aerobulk.x``` has been compiled and launch it:
+Check that ```bin/test_aerobulk.x``` has been compiled and execute it:

      ./bin/test_aerobulk.x

-You will be guided and interactively prompted for different sea-surface and ABL related parameters, such as SST, air temperature and humidity, wind speed, etc.  Then ```test_aerobulk.x``` will compute all the turbulent air-sea fluxes with all the algorithms available (as well as third-party diagnostics of the ABL), and will print it in the form of a table.
+You will be guided and interactively prompted for different sea-surface and ABL related parameters, such as SST, air temperature and humidity, wind speed, etc.  Then ```test_aerobulk.x``` will compute all the turbulent air-sea fluxes with all the algorithms available (as well as third-party diagnostics of the ABL), and will print it in the form of a summary table.

  List of command line options for ```test_aerobulk.x```:

     -p   => Ask for sea-level pressure, otherwize assume 1010 hPa

     -r   => Ask for relative humidity rather than specific humidity

     -S   => Use the Cool Skin Warm Layer parameterization to compute and use the skin temperature instead of the bulk SST only in COARE and ECMWF

+    -N   => Force neutral stability in surface atmospheric layer -> will not ask for air temp. at zt, instead will only ask for relative humidity at zt and will force the air temperature at zt that yields a neutral-stability!

     -h   => Show this message